What Is A Domain Name Server And What Does It Do?

 (Add additional nameservers)

-Verify that you have entered everything correctly and click Save when finished to update your nameserver settings …
+Remember to click Save when done to update your settings …

 (Save your new nameserver settings)